telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 -   You can leave `conditions.attrs` empty to make a notification trigger on any entity attribute change (regardless of the name of the attribute).
 -   You can include filtering expressions in `conditions`.
-For example, to get notified not only if pressure changes, but if changes without the range from 700 to 800.
+For example, to get notified not only if pressure changes, but if it changes within the range 700-800.
 This is an advanced topic, see the "Subscriptions" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).
 -   The throttling element is used to specify a minimum